PandasThumb/pandasthumb.github.io/_posts/2019/2019-01-17-ken-ham-has-his-eye.md

 <!--more-->

 Now, I am not a lawyer, but to paraphrase Mr. Justice Potter Stewart, I know a religious institution when I see one.
 And it seems to me that those who liken a field trip to the Creation "Museum" or the Ark Park to a visit to a real museum do not recognize it (or pretend to not recognize it) as a religious institution.
-That is, as someone hinted in a comment to Mr. Alsip's article, a field trip to the <a href="https://alicenter.org/">Muhammad Ali Center</a> in Louisville would be acceptable, even if it had a display explaining the history or religion of Islam, because that museum has overall a secular purpose.
+That is, as someone hinted in a comment to Mr. Alsip's article, a field trip to the <a href="https://alicenter.org/">Muhammad Ali Center</a> in Louisville would be acceptable, even if it had a display explaining the history or religion of Islam, because that museum has an overall secular purpose.
 The Ark Park does not have a secular purpose; its intention is to proselytize.
 In <a href="https://answersingenesis.org/noahs-ark/why-build-ark/">Mr. Ham's own words</a>,

 <blockquote>We want people to come and have an encounter with Noah’s Ark and related attractions, and in so doing, have an encounter with God’s Word.
 As a result, they will have an encounter with the Lord Jesus Christ.</blockquote>